smhurf/lewagon_challenges/07-Data-Engineering/02-ML-Iteration/Recap/README.md

 👉 `usage.ipynb` is the notebook that will be using our package once the code of `boilerplate.ipynb` has been refactored in our package.

+Now that the jupyter server containing the notebooks with the code boilerplate is started, we will only use the first terminal window for our commands.

 The goal of this recap is to progressively migrate and refactor the model training code, from the `boilerplate.ipynb` notebook to our package, while ensuring that our package works using the `usage.ipynb` notebook.

 ## Decompose the code into elements for our package